Bylaws

 ARTICLE VI SPECIAL APPOINTMENTS

 F. Social Chair.
-The Social Chair will conduct all necessary functions to ensure that the following three events are scheduled and the membership is notified of any special requirements: Winter Social, Summer Picnic, Awards Ceremony and Annual Meeting.
+The Social Chair shall conduct all necessary functions to ensure that the following three events are scheduled and the membership is notified of any special requirements: Winter Social, Summer Picnic, Awards Ceremony and Annual Meeting.
 The Social Chair can solicit participation from the general membership to assist in corrdinating the events.
-The Social Chair will submit a request for expenses (either verbal or written) to the Board of Directors for approval prior to the event being planned.
+The Social Chair shall submit a request for expenses (either verbal or written) to the Board of Directors for approval prior to the event being planned.

 G. The Board of Directors may appoint additional temporary positions as needed.

-ARTICLE VII MEETING
+ARTICLE VII MEETINGS

 D. Proxies may be submitted in writing for any meeting.